bookofproofs/bookofproofs.github.io/_sources/history/18th-century/arago.md

 * Arago knew roughly what the velocities should be, so he knew that the effect he was looking for was well within what he should be able to detect.
 * Arago made observations of stars on 19 and 27 March 1810.
 * How did Arago explain the puzzling results?
-* Arago married Lucie Carrier-Bescombes in 1811; one of their sons, Alfred Arago (1816-92), became an Inspector of Fine Arts, another son Emmanuel Arago served with his father on the National Assembly for many years.
 * In 1813 Arago began to give popular lectures on astronomy.
 * Arago was also active in other ways.
 * This government established universal manhood suffrage in France, a cause championed by Arago.